 9. Brown Rice

-Whole grain brown rice (and wild as well as black varieties) contain mood-boosting vitamins like B-6 and magnesium in addition to blood sugar boosting complex carbohydrate.
-Just ½ cup contains over 10% of our daily value of magnesium which can play a role in depression when levels are low.
+Whole grain brown rice (and wild as well as black varieties) contain mood-boosting vitamins like B-6 and magnesium in addition to blood sugar boosting complex carbohydrates.
+Just ½ cup contains over 10% of our daily value of magnesium, which can play a role in depression when levels are low.
 This amount of brown rice also provides nearly 30% of daily selenium needs so this whole grain deserves a place in the diet.

 Cashew nuts are a perfect blood-sugar stabilizing snack – think a perfect combination of complex carbohydrates, fiber and protein.
 A 1-ounce serving also supplies 3 mcg of selenium, 83 mg of magnesium, and nearly 2 mg of zinc, all important mood-boosting minerals.

 Research clearly shows that chamomile specifically reduces general anxiety disorder.
 When compared to a placebo in studies, there was a significantly greater reduction in anxiety score during chamomile therapy.
 A warm, comforting cup of tea has an added happiness bonus when it’s made from the herb chamomile.

 Dairy contains many minerals that the body needs for proper functioning and among them is mood-boosting selenium.
 Cottage cheese specifically contains about 20 mcg (30%) of your daily selenium needs in one cup.
 A study on selenium supplementation in human subjects done in New Zealand found that increased intake of this mineral improved chronic fatigue symptoms significantly in patients which has the power to really boost happiness levels.